jradcliffe5/sfxc_workshop_2025/index.md

 ## Timetable

 The timetable can be found on the [timetables page](timetable.md).
-The slides for the theory sessions are available on this page, while the hands-on sessions are listed below.
+Links to the lecture slides and tutorials can be found below.

 ## Lectures
 - [(VLBI) Correlation 101]() - Bob Campbell (JIVE)